Albert Kingsbury: Success of the Kingsbury bearing

 Kingsbury would eventually run his own business with the Westinghouse Machine Co. building his bearings.
 This allowed him to actively pursue applications for his newly patented thrust bearing.
 His first chance came when the Pennsylvania Water and Power Co. gave him the opportunity to demonstrate his bearing on their power generator at the Susquehanna River.

 His first bearing was a failure as it was immediately destroyed by Hillson wiping.
 Fortunately for Kingsbury, the Pennsylvania Water and Power Co. gave him a second chance.
 His bearing succeeded this time, and worked flawlessly for the next 25 years.
 When it was inspected after 25 years, there was so little evidence of wear that it was calculated that the bearing would last 1,300 to 1,700 years.
 The same bearing is still operating smoothly today.

 By World War I, the Kingsbury thrust bearing was used extensively in the navy especially to transmit thrust from propeller shafts to ships' hulls (i.e., the propeller pushes water in one direction, and the Kingsbury thrust bearing, attached to the shaft and mounted to the ship, pushes the ship in the opposite direction).
 In 1921, the Kingsbury thrust bearing had become so popular that Westinghouse could no longer keep up with the demand, thus prompting Kingsbury to set up his own manufacturing plant.

 Later years

 Kingsbury continued to pursue his interest in bearings and tribology later in his life.
 One of his greatest achievements was his analysis of the effects of side leakage of lubricants from bearings.
 By recognizing the analogy in the equations for lubrication and those for electrical flow in a conductive fluid and variable depth, Kingsbury was able to make complicated predictions of slider load capacity well before the advent of computers.

+Kingsbury made important contributions to the area of boundary lubrication.
+He was the first to recognize that some fluid lubricants possess a friction-reducing property that is independent of viscosity, which he called 'oiliness'.
+His findings were of great significance since they demonstrated that the hydrodynamic theory of lubrication did not describe completely the lubricating mechanism of fluids.
+Later work by Hardy and Doubleday showed that this property was related to the ability of polar lubricants to adsorb and form close-packed monolayers on the sliding surfaces.

-He was named as one of the 23 "Men of Tribology" by Duncan Dowson.
+for his wide-ranging contributions to the field, Kingsbury was named as one of the 23 "Men of Tribology" by Duncan Dowson.